clearlinux/clear-linux-documentation/source/tutorials/flatpak.rst

      sudo swupd bundle-add desktop-autostart

-Install a Flatpak app with Gnome Software
+Install a Flatpak app with GNOME Software
 *****************************************

-|CL| desktop comes with Gnome Software installed.
+|CL| desktop comes with GNOME Software installed.
 Flatpak apps can be
-installed from within Gnome Software.
+installed from within GNOME Software.

 #.
-Launch Gnome Software from your desktop.
+Launch GNOME Software from your desktop.

 #.
 Search for the Flatpak app that you want to install, as shown in Figure 1.

    .. figure:: /_figures/flatpak/flatpak-01.png
       :scale: 50%
-      :alt: Searching for Filezilla app in Gnome Software
+      :alt: Searching for Filezilla app in GNOME Software

-      Figure 1: Searching for Filezilla app in Gnome Software
+      Figure 1: Searching for Filezilla\* app in GNOME Software

 #.
 When you find the app you want to install, click it to view application
    details.